 - Customize your security plan: Every hospital is different, so a generic security strategy will leave dangerous gaps.
 A tailored plan based on your facility’s specific layout, risks, and patient population is essential for creating a truly safe environment.

-What Are the Requirements for Hospital Security?
+What Are the Core Hospital Security Requirements?

 Hospitals face unique security challenges, from managing public access to protecting vulnerable patients and staff.
 Creating a safe environment requires a thoughtful, multi-layered approach that combines technology, trained personnel, and clear protocols.
 It’s not just about reacting to incidents; it’s about proactively building a secure foundation that supports the hospital’s primary mission of patient care.
 A robust security framework addresses everything from controlling entry points to navigating complex compliance standards, ensuring every aspect of the facility is protected.